 Ans.
-The answer to Q31 should be read in response to this question also..
+The answer to Q31 should be read in response to this question also.
+Carriage Fee can continue on the basis of the must- carry obligation and providing non-discriminatory access to the Network.
 It is also to be noted, that Carriage Fee is an important source of revenue for the DPO, which helps in compensating for the cost of running and maintaining their Networks.
 Furthermore, Carriage Fee is also necessary to incentivize the DPOs to upgrade their Networks and increase Channel capacity, otherwise there would be no investment on the part of DPOs to improve infrastructure.
+In continuation to this, also please refer to answer given for question number 42.